The Journey to Tilsit

 The Journey to Tilsit (German: Die Reise nach Tilsit) is a 1939 German drama film directed by Veit Harlan and starring Kristina Söderbaum, Philip Dorn and Anna Dammann.

 Synopsis

-Elske faithfully loves her husband Endrik as he is seduced by a foreign schemer, Madlyn.
+Elske faithfully loves her fisherman husband Endrik as he is seduced by a foreign schemer, Madlyn.
 Madlyn persuades him to murder Elske and run off with her.
 He lures Elske into the boat as a prelude to drowning her.
 Though he is unable to carry it out, she realizes his intent.
 When they reach the shore, she flees to the city of Tilsit, and he follows to plead for forgiveness.
 They return, and a storm blows up while they are in the boat.
-Endrik gets ashore, but believes Elske to have drowned.
+Endrik gets ashore, believing Elske to have drowned.
 He reacts with anger to Madlyn, but learns that Elske did survive.